salesforce/apollo/README.md

 ### Enable Preview On The JRE

 This is important as well, as Apollo makes use of the Project Loom Virtual Threads preview.
 This is taken care of in the Maven build, however in your IDE, you'll need to add
 *--enable-preview* as a default flag passed to the JRE.
-In Eclipse, when you import the GraalVM, there is a setting to define default flags:
+In Eclipse, when you import the JVM, there is a setting to define default flags:
 <p><img src="media/enable-preview.png" alt="drawing" width="600"/></p>

 ### Eclipse M2E issues with ${os.detected.classifier}